+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 If you would like to apply for Spanish citizenship for your child, you must meet the following criteria:

-How to Apply for the Spanish Citizenship by Birth
+How to Apply for Spanish Citizenship for a Baby Born in Spain: Step-by-Step

 To apply for your child’s Spanish citizenship birth, do the following: